noahygt6use/noahs-nothing-void/README.md

 # noahs-nothing-void
 noahs thing he made on week2,
-noah made this out of boredom
+noah made this out of boredom, read this, give me the funny numbers on that funny plastic card you have
-read this